2nd MRI Head Scan (March 2013)

 The covering letter from Sir Robert Naylor is fairly formulaic in that it probably differs very little from his standard response to any other complaint addressed to the Trust, though it is perhaps significant that he should offer his personal apologies for any distress caused by the issues raised by my complaint.
 However, the attached investigation report from Prof. Duncan does nothing at all to address those concerns.

-The statements of Prof. Duncan and Dr Miszkiel can only be interpreted therefore as blatant mistruths.
-Prof. Duncan has not addressed the details of my complaint that refer to the institutional context of the implied covert research program responsible for these illicit surgical implantations (i.e., that it occurred controversially within an NHS Hospital), and which may provide an explanation for why Dr Heaney found himself compelled to conceal his awareness of them; he merely denies having seen the anomaly, thereby avoiding any further discussion.
-One might paraphrase Prof. Duncan's denial ("We see no box like structure..") as: "We do not 'see' the box-like structure, because it is not one that is predicable within accepted diagnostic paradigms" – in effect the equivalent of his saying "no comment" to a question of highly sensitive medical and legal importance.
-His investigation (and Dr Miszkiel's report to which it refers) has clearly been subject to the same systemic constraints that inhibited the initial reports on the scan.
+The rectilinear structure of the anterior object revealed in these images is perfectly self-evident, and confirms its non-biological origin beyond reasonable dispute – it does not require any specialist training in neuroanatomy merely to perceive its existence as fact.
+The statements of Prof. Duncan and Dr. Miszkiel can only be interpreted therefore as blatant mistruths.
+Prof. Duncan has not addressed the details of my complaint that refer to the institutional context of the implied covert research program responsible for these illicit surgical implantations (i.e., that it occurred controversially within an NHS Hospital), and which may provide an explanation for why Dr. Heaney found himself compelled to conceal his awareness of them; he simply denies having seen the anomalies, thereby avoiding any further discussion.
+One might paraphrase Prof. Duncan’s denial (“We see no box like structure..”) as: “We do not ‘see’ the box-like structure, because it is not one that is predicable within accepted diagnostic paradigms” – in effect the equivalent of his saying “no comment” to a question of highly sensitive medical and legal importance.
+His investigation (and Dr. Miszkiel’s report to which it refers) has clearly been subject to the same systematic constraints that had inhibited the initial reports on the scan.
 It is simply the case that no single NHS department, and no individual NHS clinician, dares (for reasons of their own personal security) to take on the responsibility for unilaterally disclosing the evidence.
-To do so would be to reveal a medical atrocity of extraordinary and horrific proportions, and one which is likely to challenge anyone's faith in ethical medicine, and risk bringing the reputation of the entire medical profession into disrepute.
+To do so would be to reveal a medical atrocity of extraordinary and horrific proportions, and one which is likely to challenge anyone’s faith in ethical medicine, and risk bringing the reputation of the entire medical profession into disrepute.

 I saw little point in asking UCLH to look again at my complaint, the initial complaint investigation having so stubbornly avoided addressing the issues it raised.
-The only hope for a satisfactory resolution lies within the route of an independent investigation.
+The only hope for a satisfactory resolution lay within the route of an independent investigation.
 Therefore I referred this complaint, as with the previous complaint against GSTT, to the Parliamentary & Health Service Ombudsman, on 18/12/2013:

 Complaint to the Parliamentary & Health Service Ombudsman – 18/12/2013 [pdf – 58KB]